Ashok-0003/repo-3/Overview/DevOps/Dynamics-365-Deployment-Guide.md

  ![image.png](/.attachments/image-f103012d-33c3-463a-ba88-76d6da509c8c.png)

 6. Repeat the above steps to create other queues listed.

-1.4 Configure Team and assign role
+1.4 Configure Team and assign roles
 The following is the team to be created.
 1. Knowledge Article Approvers